Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-Single page exports don't support adding HTML headers and footers via the PDF Layout page, but you can use CSS rules in the PDF Stylesheet page (Space settings > Look and Feel > PDF Stylesheet) to produce headers and/or footers for a single page export.
+Single page exports don't support adding HTML headers and footers via the PDF export page, but you can use CSS rules in the PDF stylesheet field (found within Space Settings > PDF export in the Look and feel card) to produce headers and/or footers for a single page export.

 For custom footers, define @bottom-left, @bottom-center and @bottom-right rules within your @page rule.

-For example, the following rules add a document title at the centre of the header and a page number at the centre of the footer:
+For example, the following rules add a document title at the center of the header and a page number at the center of the footer:

 CSS - PDF Stylesheet